Reinforcement Learning, Bit by Bit: Learning and Prioritization

-\subsubsection{The Curse of Knowledge}
+\subsection{The Curse of Knowledge}

-The expected number of bits $\H(\environment)$ required to identify a complex environment is typically infinite or intractably large.
+The expected number of bits $\H(\environment)$ required to identify a complex environment is typically infinite or exceedingly large.
 Consider, for example, the DQN agent described in Section \ref{se:dqn}.
-If the designer knows in advance that the agent will interface with one of $K$ known arcade games then $\environment$ is a random variable that takes on $K$ possible values, and therefore, $\H(\environment) \leq \log K$.
-However, if the agent may alternatively engage with a complex range of environments, including, for example, through controlling a robot operating in any physical context, then the number of possible variations, and thus $\H(\environment)$, becomes intractable.
+If the designer knows in advance that the agent will interface with one of $K$ known arcade games, then $\environment$ is a random variable that takes on $K$ possible values and $\H(\environment) \leq \log K$.
+However, the agent may alternatively engage with a complex range of environments.
+For example, an agent may control a robot that operates in any physical context.
+Then, the number of possible variations, and thus $\H(\environment)$, becomes intractable.
 As $t$ grows, the same tends to be true for the expected number $\I(\environment; H_t)$ of these bits revealed by history.

 Consider an epistemic state that encodes in $P_{t+1}$ all information revealed by $(P_t, S_t, A_t, O_{t+1})$ that is relevant to identifying the environment.
 The expected number of bits incorporated is given by the mutual information $\I(\environment; S_t, A_t, O_{t+1} | P_t)$.
 If the agent does this at every time step, $P_t$ retains all environment-relevant information presented by the history $H_t$, which means that $\I(\environment; P_t) = \I(\environment; H_t)$ for all $t$.
 As such, the expected number of bits $\H(P_t) \geq \I(\environment; P_t) = \I(\environment; H_t)$ encoded in $P_t$ can grow too large to be retained by a bounded agent.